bintracker/bintracker/docs/FAQ.md

 ### Which platforms will be added next?

-Probably Atari VCS/2600, Fairchild Channel F, and Tandy CoCo/Dragon 32/64.
+Probably some Commodore computers.

 ### Will Bintracker support FM chips?

 Yes, this is planned, but will not happen soon.
 Especially OPL2/3 support will require a lot of work.
-In the meantime, consider [VGM Music Maker](https://battleofthebits.org/lyceum/View/Vgm+Music+Maker/), [Deflemask](http://www.deflemask.com), or [AdlibTracker II](http://www.adlibtracker.net).
+Meanwhile, consider [VGM Music Maker](https://battleofthebits.org/lyceum/View/Vgm+Music+Maker/), [Furnace](https://github.com/tildearrow/furnace), or [AdlibTracker II](http://www.adlibtracker.net).

 ### Any plans for Android/iOS support?